thunlp/OpenNE/README.md

 # OpenNE: An open source toolkit for Netowrk Embedding

 This repository provide a standard NE/NRL(Network Representation Learning）training and testing framework.
 In this framework, we unify the input and output interfaces of different NE models and provide scalable options for each model.
-Moreover, we implment typical NE models under this framework based on tensorflow, which enables these models trained with GPUs.
+Moreover, we implment typical NE models under this framework based on tensorflow, which enables these models be trained with GPUs.

 We develop this toolkit according to the settings of DeepWalk.
-The implemented models include DeepWalk, LINE, node2vec, GraRep, TADW and GCN.
-We will implement more representive NE models continuously.
+The implemented or modified models include [DeepWalk](https://github.com/phanein/deepwalk), [LINE](https://github.com/tangjianpku/LINE), [node2vec](https://github.com/aditya-grover/node2vec), [GraRep](https://github.com/ShelsonCao/GraRep), [TADW](https://github.com/thunlp/TADW) and [GCN](https://github.com/tkipf/gcn).
+We will implement more representive NE models continuously according to our released [NRL paper list](https://github.com/thunlp/nrlpapers).
 Specifically, we welcome other researchers to contribute NE models into this toolkit based on our framework.
 We will announce the contribution in this project.

 ## Requirements